elliott-maguire/ledger/README.md

-# house
+# brickhouse

-House is a little data warehousing tool that uses set comparison to generate linear atomic change lists for connected data sources.
+Brickhouse is a little data warehousing tool that uses set comparison to generate linear atomic change lists for connected data sources.
 It allows the user to keep a history of any two-dimensional data sets.
 It is written in Go and runs on top of Postgres.

 ## Rationale

 I wrote this tool to address the need for a centralized history for some of our team's Salesforce reports.
 I took an open-source approach to ensure clean and flexible design.
-We wanted to build something in-house because other SaaS warehousing solutions out there cost a fortune, and for good reason; their features sets are immense, but we just didn't need that much firepower for our use case.
+We wanted to build something in-brickhouse because other SaaS warehousing solutions out there cost a fortune, and for good reason; their features sets are immense, but we just didn't need that much firepower for our use case.

 If you find yourself needing to keep track of changes on a given flat data set, this is a great tool.
 If you have a use case that isn't quite supported but would fit in well, please open up a issue or submit a PR and maybe we can make this into something better!